YehorYehorychev/XCUITest_CI_CD_Framework/README.md

 - iPhone 14-tests.json

 ## 🏃 Running Tests with Fastlane
-ThreadQA uses a Fastlane lane described in its Fastfile:
+Framework uses a Fastlane lane described in its Fastfile:

 ```
 lane :test do |options|